Nexiauk/fableseed_stories/README.md

 Bad value for height and width on img elements.
 Removed px.
 Unclosed Div - this was the div containing the edit profile button.

+edit-profile.html - No errors or warnings to show.
+Initial errors were as follows:
+The crispy form was wrapped in form tags, which doubled it up.
+Removed the form tags.

 #### The W3C CSS Validation Service